DavidYKay/hip-rehab/notes/presentation-outline.md

 So, what's the lay of the land?

+There are some folks who adhere to their programs and have no issue.
+That's terrific! but today we are focusing on the problem children, of which there are three kinds:

 * Some patients don't go to PT at all.
 * Some patients go to PT, but don't stick with their at-home program.
-* Many patients may go to PT, stick with their program, but it's not properly customized to their needs.
+* Many patients may go to PT, stick with their program, but it's not properly customized to their needs, resulting in suboptimal results.

 Clearly, there's room for improvement in PT.

 ## Provider impact

 OK, so that's the patient side.
-Why do providers care?
+Why do providers care about improving hip replacement outcomes?

+out of the goodness of their hearts?

+*BEAT*

+Hopefully so.

+*grin*

-Well, hopefully out of the goodness of their hearts, *half-BEAT* but providers can come under fire for poor patient results, either in the form of lawsuits or ACA penalties patient readmission.
+but providers can come under fire for poor patient results, for example in the form of lawsuits or the new Affordable Care Act penalties for patient readmission.

 Surely there's something to be done for them...

 # Solution

-With those problems in mind,
+With both patients and providers in mind,

 I propose a solution that:

 1. Motivates patients to ADHERE to their programs
 2. Maximizes chances of a SUCCESSFUL OUTCOME for the patient
 3. And also allows care providers to MITIGATE READMISSION RISK

-How?
-So glad you asked.
+Let's look at patients first:

 ## Adherence: education, goals, feedback

-1. Motivates patients to ADHERE to their programs by two methods:
-A. providing them with evidence-based goals
-B. education on the importance of proper PT for restoration their activities of daily living.

 Let patients know the norms.
 Patients may not know what a normal range-of-motion is after surgery.
 When we welcome them into the program, we can inform them about what to expect based on historic data from people with similar age, sex, location, etc.

+"Welcome, Jane, as a 62-year old female with height of 5'2 and weight of 125, a normal result is this flexible.
+If you work hard, you can do even better!"

 We can educate them on issues such as the 6-month window we discussed earlier, so that they are aware that they are in control of their own fates!

-In order to deepend their personal commitment to the program, we can ask them to set goals.
+In order to deepend their personal commitment to the program, we can ask them to tweak their goals.

 ## Successful Outcome: Personalized guidance and feedback

-2. Maximizes patient chances at a SUCCESSFUL OUTCOME by providing personalized guidance and feedback as they practice their physical therapy,
+Here's the exciting part.
+Once patients are in the system, they can receive personalized guidance and feedback as they practice their physical therapy.

+Let's take a look:

 [SHOW DIAGRAM]